 This travel nursing myth could not be further from the truth!

 There is no age limit for a travel nurse.
 There are a variety of groups that travel.
 Young nurses will travel before they start families because they have the freedom to do so without any other obligations.
 Many travelers will begin a travel career after their spouse retires or their children are grown.

 It’s highly recommended that a nurse obtain at least two years of experience in his/her specialty before exploring a travel nursing career.

 This is entirely untrue.
 Many nurses travel with a spouse, friend, pets, and children.
 There are additional considerations if you travel with your family.
 You may have to pay additional for an extra bedroom if you need more than one.
 Most travel agencies will provide a one-bedroom or a studio apartment.

 Pets can be a challenge to travel with, but it isn’t impossible.
 It’s important to inform your recruiter if you plan to travel with family or pets so that these considerations can be accommodated.

-What Additional Myths have you heard?
+What other travel nursing myths have you heard?
 Post in the comments and lets dispel all of the travel nursing myths.